Opalie de Coutet Bordeaux blanc 2019 - Second vin

 Wine rated (2020 guide) 92-93/100 (Jonathan Choukroun Chicheportiche)

-The nose is fruity and offers freshness as well as a touch of racy minerality and precision.
-There are notes of ripe/fresh apple, fresh/ripe pear and a hint of crisp peach combined with touches of juicy/fresh citrus (lemon, mandarin).
-The palate is fruity and balanced, offering a juicy/tangy texture, lovely definition, deliciousness, tension, and a subtle richness, fine texture, and smoothness.
-On the palate, this wine expresses notes of juicy/ripe lemon, Granny Smith green apple and, more subtly, vine peach, combined with hints of juicy/fresh quince, lemon blossom, very subtle hints of passion fruit and a very subtle hint of racy minerality (in the background).
+The nose is fruity, offering freshness along with a touch of elegant minerality and precision.
+It reveals notes of ripe and fresh apple, fresh and ripe pear, and a hint of crisp peach, combined with hints of juicy and fresh citrus (lemon, mandarin).
+The palate is fruity and balanced, offering a juicy, tangy structure, lovely definition, richness, tension, as well as a subtle richness, fine texture, and smoothness.
+On the palate, this wine expresses notes of juicy/ripe lemon, Granny Smith green apple, and a hint of vine peach, combined with subtle hints of juicy/fresh quince, lemon blossom, as well as very subtle hints of passion fruit and a very subtle hint of elegant minerality (in the background).

 Customer rating